nodiscc/xsrv/roles/grafana/README.md

 Access the Grafana instance from a web browser at `https://{{ grafana_fqdn }}`.

 By deploying the [nodiscc.toolbox.prometheus](../prometheus/) role alongside Grafana, you can add a Prometheus data source to your Grafana configuration and visualize Prometheus metrics in Grafana.
-Coupled with the [nodiscc.toolbox.netdata](https://gitlab.com/nodiscc/toolbox/-/tree/master/ARCHIVE/ANSIBLE-COLLECTION/roles/netdaya) role, this provides a very simple yet flexible and powerful visualization solution for metrics across your whole infrastructure.

 ### Backups